FG-Data/Life-Expectancy-and-GDP-Starter/README.md

 # Life-Expectancy-and-GDP-Starter
-Portfolio project about the relationship between GDP and life expectancy at birth in different nations
+Data analysis for the relationship between GDP and life expectancy at birth in different nations